Williloo/sus1531/README.md

 If you get an error stating that the address is already in use, you can change the port number in `config.json` to any number from 1024 to 49151.
 Is it likely that another student may be using your original port number.

 Please note: For routes involving the playing of a game and waiting for questions to end, you are not required to account for situations where the server process crashes or restarts while waiting.
-If the server ever restarts while these active "quiz sessions" are ongoing, you can assume they are no longer happening after restart.
+If the server ever restarts while these active "quiz games" are ongoing, you can assume they are no longer happening after restart.

 ### 🦆 5.3.
 Implementing and testing features